 Go to Lake Placid.
 Don’t worry about the Canadians — in fact, you know what?
 Don’t even mention them.
 Tie Sweden.
 Dominate the Czechs 7-3.
 Beat Norway, Romania, Germany.

 Meet the still-scowling Soviets in the medal round.
 Scowl at them.
 Let them be aggressive in the first period, taking shot after shot.
 Have a goalie named Jim Craig be up to the task of stopping them all.

 See Krutov finally score.

 Don’t be discouraged.
 Tie the game.
 See Makarov score.
 Tie it up again, scowlingly.

 Be shocked when the Soviet coach pulls Tretiak after the first period in favour of Myshkin.
 Wilt a bit, but don’t collapse.
 Eventually take a 4-3 lead.
 Hold on to it.
 Win.
+Skate around with a flag for a cape while the crowd chants U!S!A! and U!S!A!
 Call it one of the greatest moments in sports history, a miracle, but don’t forget, you still have to beat Finland if you want to win the Olympics.

 Miracle On Ice

 by Joe Dunn, illustrated by Ben Dunn

 (Edina: Magic Wagon, 2008)